yWorks/yfiles-1.x-asp.net-mvc/docs/Overview.md

     </html>

-We use jQuery since it eases the client side development but if you venture into a large scale development you should carefully investigate options like Angular, Create, Backbone and the many other frameworks out there.
+We use [jQuery](https://jquery.com) since it eases the client side development but if you venture into a large scale development you should carefully investigate options like Angular, Create, Backbone and the many other frameworks out there.
 While jQuery is fine for small things it does not enforces a solid client-side architecture and quickly turns your code in an unmaintainable heap.
 Bigger frameworks will help you to develop unit-tests, create responsive clients and much more.

 In any case, if you now run the solution and browse to the HTML page you will see that on clicking the button the data is returned as JSON and can be directly used.
 The way ASP.Net does this is via the auto-included JSON.Net library (see the VS references).
 There are many ways this auto-serialization can be customized, see the JSON.Net documentation and the System.ComponentMode.DataAnnotations for more on this topic.

 ![Fetching some data from the WebAPI](images/FetchingData.png)

+<a name="Setupy"></a>

 ## Setting up yFiles